 On this page

-When it comes to your super benefits, tax is always at the heart of it, whether it’s when you make a contribution, or when you take your money out at the other end.
+When it comes to your super, tax is always an important consideration – both when you make a contribution and when you finally get to take your money out of super on retirement.

-As the super system offers special tax benefits to help Australians save for their retirement, there are strict rules in place covering when you qualify to withdraw your super savings and how much tax you pay at every stage.
+As the super system offers special tax benefits designed to help you save for your retirement, there are strict rules in place covering when you qualify to withdraw your super savings and how much tax you need to pay on them.

 The proportioning rule is one of these tax rules.
-It governs how you get to split the components of your super benefit when you withdraw from your super account before you reach age 60.
+It governs how the tax components of your superannuation withdrawals are calculated.

 What’s the proportioning rule?

-The main idea behind the proportioning rule, is to prevent super fund members under age 60 from trying to lower their tax bill, if they decide to make a withdrawal from their super benefit.
+The main idea behind the proportioning rule is to prevent super fund members from trying to lower their tax bill if they decide to withdraw some or all of their super benefit.

 Your super benefit consists of both tax-free and taxable components (see explanation below).

-As there is no tax payable on the tax-free components of a lump sum, the proportioning rule is designed to stop you from cherry picking between the tax-free and taxable parts of your super benefit and taking more of your benefit from the tax-free component as a way to reduce any tax payable on your super withdrawal.
+As there is no tax payable on the tax-free components of your super benefit, the proportioning rule is designed to stop you from cherry-picking between the tax-free and taxable parts of your super benefit and taking more of your benefit from the tax-free component as a way to reduce any tax payable on your super withdrawal.

-Under the proportioning rule, the amount you withdraw from your account is considered by the ATO to have been paid to you in the same proportions as the tax-free and taxable components in your super interest.
+Under the proportioning rule, the amount you withdraw from your account will be considered by the ATO to have been paid to you in the same proportions as the tax-free and taxable components making up your super benefit.

 Your super account is broken up into tax-free and taxable components depending on how the original contributions were made into your super account:

-- Tax-free component – This mainly consists of your non-concessional (after-tax) contributions, as these amounts come from income on which you have already paid tax.
+- This mainly consists of your non-concessional (after-tax) contributions, as these come from income on which you have already paid tax.
 (If you were a member of a super fund before July 2007, you may also have other tax-free amounts in your super account.)

 Within your tax-free component there are two different elements:

-- Crystallised segment – This is usually amounts that would have been tax-free, if they had been paid to you before 1 July 2007.
-Examples of these types of contributions are undeducted contributions made before 30 June 2007, CGT exempt components and pre-July 1983 components.
+- Crystallised segment – This is usually amounts that would have been tax free if they had been paid to you before 1 July 2007.
+Examples of these types of contributions are undeducted contributions made before 30 June 2007, CGT-exempt components and pre-July 1983 components.
 These amounts are now uncommon for most super fund members.

-- Taxable component – This typically comes from concessional (before-tax) contributions.
-These include employer contributions (such as SG contributions), salary sacrifice contributions and any super contributions for which you claimed a tax deduction.
+This typically comes from concessional (before-tax) contributions.
+These include employer contributions (such as SG contributions), salary-sacrifice contributions and any personal super contributions for which you claimed a tax deduction.
 It also includes the investment earnings, so the value of this component changes regularly.

 Within your taxable component there are two different elements:

-- Taxable component – taxed element – This is the taxed element of your taxable component, as in most cases your super fund will have paid the 15% contributions tax on the super contributions or investment earnings making up your taxable component.
+- Taxable component – taxed element –In most cases your super fund will have paid the 15% contributions tax on the super contributions or investment earnings making up your taxable component.

 - Taxable component – untaxed element – If your super fund has not paid tax on the contributions or earnings making up your taxable component, those amounts are called the untaxed element of your taxable component.
-This generally only applies to members of an untaxed super fund run by the Commonwealth, or a state or territory government department, or members of constitutionally protected funds.)
+(This generally only applies to members of an untaxed super fund run by the Commonwealth, a state or territory government department, or members of constitutionally protected funds.)

 Your annual statement from your super fund will normally indicate both the tax-free and taxable components of your super account.
 If not, call your fund and they will work it out for you.